spica-engine/site/docs/content/modules/storage-module.md

 ##### Initializing Storage Module

-To initialize a storage, simply use `initialize` function exported from `@spica-devkit/storage` module.
-Specify the authorization (APIKEY or IDENTITY and optional API url.
+To initialize storage, simply use the `initialize` function exported from the `@spica-devkit/storage` module.
+Specify the authorization (APIKEY or IDENTITY and optional API URL.

 ```typescript
 import * as Storage from "@spica-devkit/storage";